 Access At Hilfield

-We have 3 rooms which are on the ground floor, 2 are en-suite.
-One is in Leo Guest House, one in Bernard House and one in Juniper House.
+We are hoping to have a room for disabled guests.
+We have 2 rooms which are on the ground floor in Leo Guest House.
+There is also one ground floor room in Bernard House and one in Juniper House but these can be harder to book because guests who book these houses often take them.
 The bathroom facilities are suitable for people who have a mobility requirement.
 The doors are not strictly the recommended width but we find that wheelchair users can usually manage them.
 There are ramps to most areas of the Friary.

 Please contact us for more information about access at Hilfield.